-4.3.4.b Sampling and Monitoring Facility
+B. Sampling and Monitoring Facility

-Any Industrial User constructing a pretreatment facility required by the District shall also install and maintain, at the industrial user's own expense, a sampling manhole, materials and fittings, or other suitable monitoring access for inspecting, sampling, and investigating the discharge from the pretreatment facility to the public sewerage system.
+Any Industrial User constructing a pretreatment facility required by the District shall also install and maintain, at the Industrial User's own expense, a sampling manhole, materials and fittings, or other suitable monitoring access for inspecting, sampling, and investigating the discharge from the pretreatment facility to the public sewerage system.
 The sampling manhole or monitoring access shall be placed in a location designated by the District and in accordance with specifications approved by the District.
+A sampling manhole shall be constructed in accordance with a typical Public Sanitary Sewer manhole detail (see the Sanitary Standards).
 All equipment used for sampling and analysis must be routinely calibrated, inspected, and maintained to ensure its accuracy.
 Monitoring points shall not be changed without notifying the District and obtaining approval.